rRule: Rule for running R scripts

 In detail, this rule executes the following command in a separate R process: params <- params; source(script)

-That is, parameters given in the params argument are stored into the global variable and then the script is sourced.
-That is, the re-generation of the Makefile with any change to params will not cause the re-execution of the recipe unless any other script dependencies change.
+That is, the parameters given in the params argument are stored in the global variable and then the script is sourced.
+Note that the re-generation of the Makefile with any change to params will not cause the re-execution of the recipe unless other script dependencies change.

-Issuing make clean from the shell causes removal of all files specified in target parameter.
+Issuing make clean from the shell causes removal of all files specified in the target parameter.

 Value